arielchen07/City-Builder/deliverables/D1/planning.md

  * Describe the architecture - what are the high level components or patterns you will use?
 Diagrams are useful here.
  * Will you be using third party applications or APIs?
 If so, what are they?

- The project involves developing a cross-platform game that enables users to create and play augmented reality (AR) games with geolocation features, real-time interaction, and customizable maps.
-The frontend will be built using React Native for mobile apps and React.js for web apps.
-The mobile terminal is used for AR recognizations. (considering Aflaw for AR third-party API) Backend (Unity, c , blender (may use AI tools) )will handle data storage, business logic, and user authentication.
-It will interact with databases like PostgreSQL and MongoDB.
-The backend will also incorporate AI/ML components for data analysis and natural language processing.
-The project will also feature real-time processing for events and notifications, and analytics tools will track user behavior.

 TECHNOLOGY STACK:
 1. Frontend: